 Fortunately, V2V is designed to lower significantly the number of these disasters and alleviate transportation authorities of related expenditures.
 With these warning systems, departing vehicles can alert other vehicles on the highway.
 Likewise, traversing vehicles can alert other cars as paths cross.

 At RGBSI, we deliver total workforce management, engineering, quality lifecycle management, and IT solutions that provide strategic partnership for organizations of all sizes.
 As an organization of engineering experts, we understand the importance of modernization.
-Our digital engineering solutions provide clients with agility and enhancement through optimizing the value chain to meet industry protocols and full product specifications.
+Our engineering solutions provide clients with agility and enhancement through optimizing the value chain to meet industry protocols and full product specifications.
+Learn more about our automation and digital engineering services.